 Transgender and Non Binary Runner Policy

 At the Rut Mountain Runs, we strive to create and foster a culture of inclusivity.
-While we have designed an experience that may intimidate and challenges our Rut Runners, it is also so important to us that all our participants are accepted and welcomed to our event.
+While we have designed an experience that may intimidate and challenge our runners, it is also important to us that our participants are accepted and welcomed at our event.
 With this in mind, we have established a Transgender & Non-Binary Runner Policy for all Rut Mountains Runs events.
-We would like to give a major shout out to events like Western States and High Lonesome 100 for being leaders in the Trail and Ultra Running space and for inspiring us to follow in their footsteps by adopting their policies.

 Entrance Policy for Transgender Athletes